insaneodyssey26/insaneodyssey26/README.md

 ## 🌐 About Me ~
 I started my tech journey in 2024.

-I’m a Computer Science student passionate about software development, problem-solving, and open-source contributions.
+A 1st year Computer Science student passionate about software development, problem-solving, and open-source contributions.
 My primary focus is on C++ for DSA and Kotlin for Android development, and I enjoy exploring Web3 and full-stack development.

 Currently, I'm actively involved in hackathons, tech communities, and collaborative projects, always looking for opportunities to learn and build impactful solutions.